 When planning a vacation to Manuel Antonio, we recommend a 3 - 5 day stay in the Manuel Antonio area.
 There is plenty to keep you busy or gorgeous beaches for relaxation.
 The only reason that we do not recommend a longer stay is due to the fact that there is so much to do and see in Costa Rica, that a stay longer than 5 days would be taking away from your overall experience.

 The vast majority of hotels in Manuel Antonio are located along the hillside.
 There are only a couple hotels on the beach.
-Some of our favorite mid-range hotels include The Falls Resort, Si Como No Resort, Byblos Hotel and The Shana Hotel.
-Our favorite luxury hotels include Si Como No, Arenas del Mar Resort, Parador Resort, Gaia Hotel and La Mansion Inn.
-If you are on a budget, we would recommend Cabinas Espadilla, Babaloo Inn or Hotel Verde Mar.
+Some of our favorite mid-range hotels include La Vela Boutique Hotel, The Falls Resort, Si Como No Resort, and The Shana Hotel.
+Our favorite luxury hotels include Si Como No, Los Altos Resort, Arenas del Mar Resort, Parador Resort, Gaia Hotel and La Mansion Inn.
+If you are on a budget, we would recommend Cabinas Espadilla, Costa Verde, or Hotel Plaza Yara.

 You will never be bored in Manuel Antonio, and apart from the national park, scores of activities await the adrenaline hungry.
 Rappeling, ziplining, whitewater rafting, scuba diving, and riverboat safaris through the Damas Island Estuary are just a few ways in which you can spend your energies here.